TaylorFacen/TLDR/README.md

 ## Interacting with Autopilot
 While working locally, you can use a service like [ngrok](https://ngrok.com) to connect Twilio Autopilot to the API.
 After using ngrok or another service to make the API publically, accessible, add the public url to line 95 of `summarizer.json` use the Twilio Autopilot CLI to create and / or update an autopilot bot.
 You can also configure the bot manually on twilio.com.

 For the production deployment of this app, I deployed a serverless function via Google Cloud Functions.
-Code and requirements for function can be found in the `functions` folder on the `main` branch.
+Code and requirements for the function can be found in the `functions` folder on the `main` branch.